It’s up to all of you to get together and raise as much money as you can. You’re the team that will walk, jog and run to help beat cancer sooner.

 This generation will help beat cancer sooner.
 The best way to do that is to encourage your pupils and their parents to spread the word about the event and raise as much money as they can either through sponsorship or fundraising.

-Once you’ve signed up you can set up an online fundraising page as this is the easiest and most secure way to collect donations.
+Once you’ve signed up you can set up a Cancer Research UK Giving Page, as this is the easiest and most secure way to collect donations.
 It’s safe, simple and secure to use and you can then share the link with pupils and parents to collect any money they raise.

 You’ll be sent the link to your page in your welcome email.